-This monitor has the same general design as its UltraGear series brothers, which is to be anticipated.
+This monitor has the same overall design as its UltraGear series brothers, which is expected.

 In fact, simply looking at the monitor’s materials would reveal that it has a cheap feel to it.
 These aren’t the worst, but they’re also not the greatest materials of LG budget monitors we’ve seen.